natanrolnik/MBPlacePickerController/README.md

 This method will fire whenever the user taps a place, or when Core Location passes a location back to the picker.

+Extras
+===
+These are some nicities that exist for your fun and pleasure.

 Automatic Location Updates
 ---
 To get automatic location updates, call `enableAutomaticUpdates` on your picker.
 Note that in the event that a user selects a location, `disableAutomaticUpdates` will be called, and you'll have to re-enable automatic updates if you want them.
 You can call `disableAutomaticUpdates` by yourself if you'd like.

+	[picker enableAutomaticUpdates];

+The corollary of that is disabling the automatic updates:

+	[picker disableAutomaticUpdates];

 Customizing the Marker Color:
 ---